input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 `megaparsec`, and `aeson`.
 As we didn't want to add new dependencies to GHC, we've refactored the code to avoid them.
 Examples:

-- we've replaced `Text` with GHC's `ShortText` (which provides a similar API) and finally with GHC's FastString in most cases (which is usually more performant)
+- we've replaced `Text` with GHC's `ShortText` (which provides a similar API) and finally with GHC's `FastString` in most cases (which is usually more performant).
-- we've replaced a lot of lens-heavy code with its non-lens equivalents, because GHC does not use lenses itself and a design requirement was to stay within existing code conventions.
+- we've replaced a lot of lens-heavy code with its non-lens equivalents, because GHC does not use lenses itself, and a design requirement was to stay within existing code conventions.
-- we've replaced pretty with GHC's pretty-printer (SDoc, etc.)
+- we've replaced `pretty` with GHC's pretty-printer (`SDoc`, etc.).
-- we've replaced binary with GHC's Binary instances
+- we've replaced `binary` with GHC's `Binary` instances.

-GHCJS used to provide its own base and prim libraries: ghcjs-base and ghcjs-prim.
-We've merged those into the existing base and ghc-prim libraries.
+GHCJS used to provide its own `base` and `prim` libraries: `ghcjs-base` and `ghcjs-prim`.
+We've merged those into the existing `base` and `ghc-prim` libraries.

 #### Reusing GHC's build system: Hadrian